hashicorp/terraform/website/docs/language/resources/provisioners/local-exec.html.md

   variables.

 * `working_dir` - (Optional) If provided, specifies the working directory where `command` will be executed.
-It can be provided as as a relative path to the current working directory or as an absolute path.
+It can be provided as a relative path to the current working directory or as an absolute path.
 The directory must exist.

 * `interpreter` - (Optional) If provided, this is a list of interpreter